Methylamine

-Methylamine, also known as methanamine, is an organic compound with a formula of CH3NH2.
+Methylamine, also known as methanamine, is an organic compound with a formula of CH5N|auto=1 or CH3NH2.
 This colorless gas is a derivative of ammonia, but with one hydrogen atom being replaced by a methyl group.
 It is the simplest primary amine.

-Methylamine is sold as a solution in methanol, ethanol, tetrahydrofuran, or water, or as the anhydrous gas in pressurized metal containers.
+Methylamine is sold dissolved in solution with methanol, ethanol, tetrahydrofuran, or water, or as the anhydrous gas in pressurized metal containers.
 Industrially, methylamine is transported in its anhydrous form in pressurized railcars and tank trailers.
 It has a strong odor similar to rotten fish.
 Methylamine is used as a building block for the synthesis of numerous other commercially available compounds.

 Production

 Industrial production

 Methylamine has been produced industrially since the 1920s (originally by Commercial Solvents Corporation for dehairing of animal skins).
 This was made possible by Kazimierz Smoleński and his wife Eugenia who discovered amination of alcohols, including methanol, on alumina or kaolin catalyst after WWI, filed two patent applications in 1919 and published an article in 1921.

 It is now prepared commercially by the reaction of ammonia with methanol in the presence of an aluminosilicate catalyst.
 Dimethylamine and trimethylamine are co-produced; the reaction kinetics and reactant ratios determine the ratio of the three products.
 The product most favored by the reaction kinetics is trimethylamine.